keepaliveit-staging/staging.keepaliveit.co.uk/collections/_techtip/keeping-iphones-updated.md

 ---
 layout: splash
-title: "How to update an iPhone"
+title: "How to update the operating system of an iPhone?"
 permalink: /tech-tips/how-to-update-iphone-software

 excerpt: "Wondering how to update the software on your iPhone?
 This guide will show you how."